It’s no secret that email anxiety is a real thing. If you have experienced any of the following:

 3. Think twice before signing up for something new

-The next time you decide to give away your email address in exchange for something free, think twice about what it means.
+The next time you’re about to give away your email address in exchange for something free, think twice about what it means.
 You are potentially opting in for emails that you have no time to read, and do not contribute towards your goals.

 Before filling in your email address for anything, ask yourself: